Plastic resistance to external agents

-After cycles combining temperature and humidity, either for compliance with standards or personalized to each client, different product and/or material properties are evaluated, such as deformations, changes in appearance and loss of mechanical properties to determine how these change after aging and whether these changes affect the product’s life cycle.
+After cycles combining temperature and humidity, either for compliance with standards or personalized to each client, different product and/or material properties are evaluated, such as deformations, changes in appearance and loss of mechanical properties to determine how these change after ageing and whether these changes affect the product’s life cycle.

 This consists of solar simulation tests in which the aim is to simulate accelerated exposure to solar radiation.
 There are a wide range of applicable standards, such as UNE-EN ISO, and ASTM as well as in-house automobile manufacturer standards.
-The properties that can be measured after this type of aging are diverse and will depend on the use and application of the tested product.
+The properties that can be measured after this type of ageing are diverse and will depend on the use and application of the tested product.

 One of the typical characteristics of all plastics is their low fire resistance.
 The demand for self-extinguishing materials is increasing due to the need to offer higher safety levels.
 There are two types of flammability tests according to UL 94: horizontal and vertical, which consist of measuring the burning time of a plastic sample fixed horizontally or vertically, after it has touched the flame of a burner during the time specified in the corresponding standard.